mherrmann/fbs-tutorial/README.md

 ### Mac installer
 To create an installer on Mac, run `python -m fbs installer`.
-This creates the file `target/Tutorial.dmg`, which your users can use to install the app.
-It looks as follows:
+This creates the file `target/Tutorial.dmg`, which can be used to install the app.
+When your users open it, it looks as follows:

 ![Screenshot of installer on Mac](screenshots/installer-mac.png)

-When your users drag your app into the _Applications_ folder also displayed in the screenshot, your app is installed.
+To install your app, your users simply drag it into the _Applications_ folder also displayed in the screenshot.

 ## Up next...
 As of Dec 20, 2017, this tutorial is a work in progress.
 Still to come: